 This in-depth and detailed article is provided by Eshani King, a researcher in immunology and health.
+Part two of this blog can be found here.

 It is now widely known that a disproportionate number of COVID-19 related mortalities in the UK have been in non-white, BAME populations .
 The obese, diabetics, hypertensives and the elderly have also been disproportionately affected.
 BAME doctors account for 94% of total deaths of doctors but comprise 44% of doctors .
 The suggestion that these deaths result from deprivation does not fit with the high numbers of deaths of doctors and others in higher socio-economic classes; there must be a different and perhaps more comprehensive explanation.